 When you make an employee loan, you sink time and money into something that may or may not pay you back.
 In addition, you have to redirect that time and money from something that could grow your small business.
 Therefore, employee loans come with a high opportunity cost for employers.

 Before choosing to lend money to your employees, consider your alternatives.
 A paycheck advance or a third-party loan may be better solutions.

-A paycheck advance gets money to your employees early so they can cover a shortfall.
-This method is a great alternative because your risk is limited to the value of the paycheck you advance.
-Similarly, the third-party employee loan takes the risk off of you and gets money to your employees.
+A paycheck advance gets money to your employees early to cover a shortfall.
+This method is an excellent alternative because your risk is limited to the value of the paycheck you advance.
+Similarly, the third-party employee loan takes the risk from you and gets money to your employees.

-Whether you choose to offer employee loans or not, make sure you’re seriously weighing the risks and the alternatives.
-It’s ultimately up to you but the decision shouldn’t be taken lightly.
+If you decide to offer employee loans, consider the risks and alternatives seriously.
+It’s ultimately up to you, but the decision shouldn’t be taken lightly.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.